ryoppippi/sveltweet/README.md

-# SvelteKit Tweet
+# Svelte Tweet

-The best way to embed tweets in your SvelteKit app, supporting both SSR and static prerendering modes.
+The best way to embed tweets in your Svelte app, supporting both SSR and static prerendering modes.

 - The tweet is loaded in the server-side.
 - No need for any additonal client-side scripts.
 - No need for any loading UI, the tweet is available immediately.
 - Supports both SSR and prerendering.

-> This package is a sveltekit version of [vercel/react-tweet](https://github.com/vercel/react-tweet) licensed under MIT License, many thanks to the original authors for making it possible!
+> This package is a Svelte version of [vercel/react-tweet](https://github.com/vercel/react-tweet) licensed under MIT License, many thanks to the original authors for making it possible!

 # Requirements
-- SvelteKit 2.0.0 or later
 - Svelte 5.0.0-next or later ( This libray uses [`runes`](https://svelte-5-preview.vercel.app/docs/runes) )

 ## Installation